janroker/CCBDA-research/research/tutorial/README.md

 docker build -t eb-signup:1.0 .
 ```

-Create `.env` file in the project root with the following content.
+Create `.env` file in the `eb-signup` directory with the following content.
 We will use this file to set the environment variables when starting the container.

 ```.env
 DEBUG=True